Continuing Education Requirements for Georgia LPC SW and MFT are:

 Telemental Health and Diagnose Educational Requirements

 These requirements are technically not continuing education.
+They are educational requirements.
 Why?

 ‣ They are only required once.